GIRDERS AND DUST

 NOTES IN THE MORNING

-Griffin in town = a magical hybrid in a totally incongruous environment--just like me, a shaman with psychic dreams growing up in suburbia.
-They taught me gifts and vulnerabilities like mine aren't real.
+Iron gryphon in the desert = I grew up in suburbia.
+They claimed shamanic gifts and vulnerabilities like mine aren't real.
 They were as wrong about people like me as they were about women, nonwhites, gays.
-Rather than grow up and out of my difference, it endures like iron, amid the ruin of so much else from my childhood... and the mess of building a new me in the desert.
+Rather than grow up and out of my difference, it endures like iron, amid the ruin of all else from my childhood... and the mess of building a new me in the desert.

-There are echoes of Shelley's poem OZYMANDIAS here.
+There are obvious echoes of Shelley's famous poem Ozymandias here.
 But he wrote of a proud king's statue that deep time brought down.
 My dreamself never fell.
-Mute, lonely, rusted... it endured.
+Mute, lonely, rusted... but it endured.

-But my soul's not human--not even half, like the Sphinx who inspired Shelley--and never was.
+One more difference: my soul's a gryphon.
+Not human!
+Not even half, like the Sphinx who inspired Shelley.

 Get used to it, Wayan, get used to it.

-LISTS AND LINKS: griffins, gryphons, however you like to spell it - sphinxes - dream sculptures - solitude and hermits - deserts and oases - recovering memories - being gifted and different - a later, still stranger dream of Stern Grove: MELTDOWN VALLEY -
+LISTS AND LINKS: griffins, gryphons, however you like to spell it - flying dreams - sphinxes - dream sculptures - solitude and hermits - deserts and oases - recovering memories - being gifted and different - a later, still stranger dream of Stern Grove: Meltdown Valley

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books